bashmarklets/go-west/README.md

 [bash@marklet:/home/bash/path/to/bashmarklets/go-west]
 ```

-Note that if you don't like the function name of `go` then you can name this to something more to your liking.
+Note that if you don't like the function name of `go` then you can change this to something more to your liking.

 How about giving it a go and see for yourself?